RobertDWhite/WhiteMatterTech/content/posts/how-to-run-a-locally-hosted-docker-registry-gui-with-harbor/index.md

 If you were able to make it through all the steps above, you should be able to push to and pull from your registry.
 You will definitely want to look up information about how to tag images and containers in Docker.

+## Related Posts

+- [How to Easily Run A Reverse Proxy using Docker](/posts/run-a-reverse-proxy-using-docker/) — putting a hostname and TLS in front of the Harbor UI.
+- [Run Graylog with Docker Compose on Unraid](/posts/run-graylog-with-docker-compose-on-unraid/) — another multi-container Compose stack on the same box.
+- [Host Your Own Free Wordpress Site with Traefik and Docker](/posts/hosting-your-own-site-with-traefik-and-wordpress/) — more Docker infrastructure from the same era.
+- [Ten MCP Servers for Ten Self-Hosted Apps: One Pattern](/posts/mcp-server-fleet/) — what image builds look like now, with ten services and one pipeline.

 > As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
 >
 > Thanks for reading!